 Located in the heart of the East African region, Kenya is a country where, any foreigner coming in, falls definitely in love with.
 Beautiful capital city, amazing safaris experience, fantastic climate, warmed and friendly people and so on.
 In addition to its magical attraction, Kenya has an oasis of opportunities, perfect for any investors.
 Here are five good reasons why Kenya is one of the best countries for foreign investment in Africa.

 1. Strategic Geographical Location

 First of all, among East African countries, Kenya is the most strategically located.
-Because it provides an easy access to the huge East African Community and the COMESA regional markets.
+Because it provides easy access to the huge East African Community and the COMESA regional markets.
 Having a combined gross domestic product of about USD560 Billion, the COMESA constitutes an enormous market for investment.
 It has the highest rate of return on investment in the world.
-Additionally, with a coastline on the Indian Ocean, Kenya offers the most effective outlet to export markets in the African region, the Middle East, Europe and Asia.
-That’s why some of the most venerable multinational and well-known brands in the world including Google, Microsoft, IBM, Airtel, United Nations Africa (UN), Coca-Cola, Visa have made Nairobi, Kenya their regional headquarters
+Additionally, with a coastline on the Indian Ocean, Kenya offers the most effective outlet to export markets in the African region, the Middle East, Europe, and Asia.
+That’s why some of the most venerable multinational and well-known brands in the world including Google, Microsoft, IBM, Airtel, United Nations Africa (UN), Coca-Cola, Visa have made Nairobi, Kenya their regional headquarters.

-2. Growing Economy
+2. Why Invest In Kenya: Growing Economy

 Source: ATLAS | Data African Development Bank Group